Bunker Hill Monument: Breed's Hill

 Breed's Hill is a glacial drumlin located in the Charlestown section of Boston, Massachusetts.
 It is located in the southern portion of the Charlestown Peninsula, a historically oval, but now more roughly triangular, peninsula that was originally connected to the mainland portion of Charlestown (now the separate city of Somerville) in colonial times by a short, narrow isthmus known as the Charlestown Neck.
 It is best known as the location where in 1775, early in the American Revolutionary War, most of the fighting in the Battle of Bunker Hill took place.
 In the 19th and early 20th centuries the peninsula's shape and connections to other landforms were significantly altered, with the waters of the Charles River between Cambridge and Charlestown heavily filled in.
 Much of the hill is now occupied by residential construction, but the summit area is the location of the Bunker Hill Monument and other memorials commemorating the battle.

 The hill is about 62 ft high, and is topped by Monument Square, site of the Bunker Hill Monument.
 The hill slopes fairly steeply to the east and west.
 In addition to its historic sites and tourist-oriented facilities, the hill is the site of a great deal of residential property, as well as supporting municipal and retail infrastructure.
-It is about 700 yd from Bunker Hill.
+It is about 700 yd from Bunker Hill, the summit of which is the location of the church of St. Francis de Sales.